Ginkgos, Conifers & More

-Pricing: All of the trees below are dwarf and semi-dwarf forms; many of them are new introductions and are very rare; they range in price from $55 to $110 in one gallon containers.
-A few varieties are available in larger size.
-Please inquire.
+Pricing: All the trees below are dwarf and semi-dwarf forms.
+Several of them are new introductions and rare; they range in price from $55 to $95 in one gallon containers.
+Please inquire as to sizes available.

 Jade Butterfly - Large, scalloped leaves are divided almost in two in the center evoking the image of fluttering butterflies.
 As a semi-dwarf ginkgo, one can expect a height of 9-12 feet in about ten years—less if grown in a container.

 Jehosephat - Very dense and slow growing.
 In the nursery Jehosephat has grown to about twelve inches in five years.